How Do I Use Hashtags?

 It’s easy on Twitter.
 You place your hashtags in the heart of the post in place of words like this on from the @NantucketYogini:

 Here’s a little history… It turns out that the practice of putting hashtags in the second comment is not applicable anymore.
-The idea was to place your hashtags in the comment so you could delete the original comment after the hashtags had become stale (i.e. your post had become covered by more recent posts with the same hashtag).
+The idea was to place your hashtags in the comment so you could delete the original comment after they had become stale (i.e. your post had become covered by more recent posts with the same hashtag).

 When this practice was popular, it was at a time when adding a new comment with hashtags would cause your original post (perhaps from quite a while ago) to pop into the highest position under each of those hashtags.
 Wow!
 That’s certainly ideal – it’s like a fresh start!
 However, Instagram made a change that made the practice obsolete.
 Now when you add new hashtags to an Instagram post, that post stays where it is in the chronological lineup within each of its hashtags.